hynet-mel/mutant-standard-color-font/README.md

 [skin tone diversity][3] and [country flags][4].

-The font works in all operating systems, but will *currently* only show color emoji in Firefox, Thunderbird, Photoshop CC 2017+, and Windows Edge V38.14393+.
+The font works in all operating systems, but will *currently* only show color emoji in Firefox, Thunderbird, and Photoshop CC 2017+.
 This is not a limitation of the font, but of the operating systems and applications.
 [Why doesn't it work on Chrome?][why-not-chrome] Regular B&W outline emoji are included for backwards/fallback compatibility.